Safe Output Regulation of Coupled Hyperbolic PDE-ODE Systems: Application in UAV Safe Delivery

-It is observed from Fig \ref{fig:2y1} that when $y_1$, i.e., the position of the payload, starts within the safe region, it successfully tracks the reference meanwhile avoiding collisions with the barriers all the time; when the $y_1$ starts outside the safe region, it will return to the safe region at 0.35 s, which is less than $\bar t_0+t_a=2.058$, and also eventually follow the reference.
-The curves of $y_2$ and the PDE states are shown in Figs. \ref{fig:2y2}, \ref{fig:pdestates2}, which shows that these signals, i.e., the payload velocity and cable oscillations, are bounded, even though anti-damping is added to challenge the task.
+It is observed from Fig \ref{fig:2y1} that when $y_1$, i.e., the position of the payload, starts within the safe region, it successfully tracks the reference meanwhile avoiding collisions with the barriers all the time; when the $y_1$ starts outside the safe region, it will return to the safe region at 0.34 s, which is much less than $\bar t_0+t_a=2.058$, and also eventually follow the reference.
+Fig. \ref{fig:pdestates2} shows the PDE states are bounded even though anti-damping is added to challenge the task, so is $y_2$ whose result is not presented here due to space limit.
 The results about the observer errors and the estimation errors of the external signals are similar to Figs. \ref{fig:ob} and \ref{fig:es}, which are not present here for avoiding repetition.